Anon-Planet/thgtoa/guide.md

 -   Use all the space available on the second partition for the Outer Volume

--   Use a strong passphrase (remember [Appendix A2: Guidelines for passwords and passphrases])
+-   Use a strong passphrase (remember [Appendix A2: Guidelines for passwords and passphrases:])

 -   Select yes to Large Files